OpenSuSE Man Pages

 pnmscalefixed is like pamscale except that it uses fixed point arith-

-metic internally instead of floating point, which makes it run faster.
+metic internally instead of floating point, which may make it run

+faster.
 In turn, it is less accurate and may distort the image.
-It also lacks
+It

 Use the pamscale user manual with pnmscalefixed.
 This document only